SIEGEL: And as NPR's Joe Palca reports, some of the challenges that lie ahead are as much about the law as they are about technology.

 PALCA: It's hardly the wild West, but human space travel has a bit of wild West flavor.

-Mr. MICHAEL MENDELSON (Assistant General Counsel, Intelsat): In some ways, I think the situation we're in is analogous to the barnstorming era.
+MICHAEL MENDELSON: In some ways, I think the situation we're in is analogous to the barnstorming era.

 PALCA: Michael Mendelson works in space law in Washington, D.C.
 In the early days of aviation, pilots would perform aerobatic tricks and then offer adventurous spectators rides on their newfangled flying machines.